derkork/godot-statecharts/manual/manual.md

 ## Installation

+### Requirements

+This plugin requires Godot 4.0.3 or later.
+Earlier versions of Godot 4 may work but are not officially supported.
+The plugin will not work with Godot 3.x.

+### Installation with the Godot Asset Library

 The easiest way to install the plugin is to use the Godot Asset Library.
 Search for "Godot State Charts" and install the plugin.
 You can exclude the `godot_state_charts_examples` folder if you don't need the examples.

+### Manual installation

 You can also download a ZIP file of this repository and extract it, then copy the `addons/godot_state_charts` folder into your project's `addons` folder.